unswsecsoc/constitution/README.md

       4.12.2 Approved minutes of Executive meetings shall be available to members;
         4.12.2.1 Approved minutes may exclude, however is not limited to excluding: sponsorship discussions, committee nomination discussions and other internal private matters;
     4.13 Meetings shall be conducted:
-      4.13.1 At least once per month; and
+      4.13.1 At least once per month;
-        4.13.1.1 Unless otherwise agreed upon by a majority of the executive 4.13.2 When called upon by the President; and 4.13.3 When requested by three (3) members of the Committee; and 4.13.4 In open session unless the Executive resolves to discuss a matter in closed session;
+        4.13.1.1 Unless otherwise agreed upon by a majority of the executive 4.13.2 When called upon by the President;
+      4.13.3 When requested by three (3) members of the Committee; and 4.13.4 In open session unless the Executive resolves to discuss a matter in closed session.
-        4.13.4.1 Open session meetings are to be publicised a week in advance to the meeting date;
+        4.13.4.1 Open session meetings are to be publicised a week in advance to the meeting date.

     4.14 Valid Executive Resolutions shall require:
       4.14.1 That the matter to be dealt with by resolution be identified as an agenda item when notice of the relevant meeting is sent to executive members, unless by unanimous resolution of present voting executive members, it is declared the matter shall be dealt with;